interactions-py/interactions.py/CONTRIBUTING.rst

 Recognizing contributors
 ------------------------
 When a PR is successfully merged into one of the development branches, the GitHub user will automatically be added to the contributor list of the repository.
-Additionally, we also provide a role in our support server for contributors.
+Additionally, at the discretion of the core development team, it is possible to earn a role in our support server for contributors.
 (You will be notified if you are eligible for this.)
 The git commit history on a file will also subsequently be updated by GitHub to include your user signature.

 .. _Code of Conduct: https://github.com/discord/discord-api-docs/blob/master/CODE_OF_CONDUCT.md
 .. _conventional commits: https://www.conventionalcommits.org/en/v1.0.0/